r4hulgupta/simple-website-tf-chef/README.md

 We will use a shell script to do initial seed project setup.
 > Feel free to skip running this script if you already have a project with that you can use as seed project and if that project already has the below configuration.

+**You may need the below permissions to be able to run this script:**
+* At Organization level:
+    * roles/billing.user
+    * roles/iam.securityAdmin
+    * roles/owner

 The script will perform below actions:
 1. Create a new seed project
 2. Assign billing account to seed project